A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Applications

-As evident in Table \ref{table:main_results}, we note that current results rely on having at least one of the two sub-objective functions being convex and the other weakly convex.
-The IB problem satisfies this conditions, with $\rho_z = \gamma-1,\rho_{z|x}=-\gamma$ and $\rho_{z|y}=1$ in \eqref{eq:prob_form_gg_lag}.
-Another known result in IB research, owing to~\cite{IBlearnability2019}, is that when the trade-off parameter $\gamma\geq1$, the corresponding solutions that achieve minimum loss for the IB Lagrangian \eqref{eq:IB_lag} are trivial, where $I(Z;X)=I(Z;Y)=0$.
+As shown in Table \ref{table:main_results}, our results is based on the (strongly) convex-weakly convex structure of the two sub-objective functions.
+Interestingly, the IB problem satisfies these conditions.
+Following the known result in IB, owing to~\cite{IBlearnability2019} which states that when the trade-off parameter $\gamma\geq1$, the corresponding minimum loss for the IB Lagrangian \eqref{eq:IB_lag} are trivial, e.g. $I(Z;X)=I(Z;Y)=0$.
 Based on this result, we can focus on the region $0<\gamma<1$ accordingly, which implies that $(\gamma-1)H(Z)$ is strongly convex w.r.t. $p_z$ and $-\gamma H(Z|X)$ is convex w.r.t. $p_{z|x}$.
-Therefore, for the IB problem, there exist multiple combinations in terms of the variables $p_z,p_{z|x},p_{z|y}$ to apply our framework.
-In particular, we propose two splitting methods for the IB problem that correspond to the two algorithms \eqref{eq:main_gen_alg} and \eqref{eq:alg_alt} respectively.
-By imposing $p_{z|y}=Q_{x|y}p_{z|x}$ as an equality constraint, that is, for $p^k_{z|x},k\in\mathbb{N}$, $p^k_{z|y}$ is obtained from a linear transform from $Q_{x|y}$ of $p^k_{z|x}$, we can have the following formulation of the IB to the proposed general augmented Lagrangian \eqref{eq:ib_alm} as:
+Therefore, for the IB problem where the associated coefficient set in \eqref{eq:prob_form_gg_lag} consists of $\rho_z = \gamma-1,\rho_{z|x}=-\gamma$ and $\rho_{z|y}=1$, there exist multiple combinations in terms of the variables $p_z,p_{z|x},p_{z|y}$ to apply our framework.
+In particular, we propose two splitting methods for the IB problem that work on \textit{Solver \Romannum{1}} and \textit{Solver \Romannum{2}} respectively.
+By imposing $p^{k}_{z|y}=Q_{x|y}p^{k}_{z|x}$ as an equality constraint, we can have the following re-formulation of the IB problem to the proposed framework \eqref{eq:ib_alm} as:

 where the matrix $Q_{x|y}$ is defined such that $p(z|y)=\sum_xp(z|x)p(x|y)$.
-Specifically, if we represent the conditional probability $p(x|y)$ as a matrix $W_{x|y}\in\mathbb{R}^{N_x\times N_y}$ with the $(i,j)$-entry $w_{ij}=p(x_i|p_j)$, then $Q_{x|y}:=I_{N_z}\otimes W_{x|y}^T$, where $\otimes$ denotes the Kronecker product.
+Specifically, if we represent the conditional probability $p(x|y)$ as a matrix $W_{x|y}\in\mathbb{R}^{N_x\times N_y}$ with the $(i,j)$-entry $w_{ij}=p(x_i|y_j)$, then $Q_{x|y}:=I_{N_z}\otimes W_{x|y}^T$, where $\otimes$ denotes the Kronecker product.
 Similarly, we have $Q_x:=I_{N_z}\otimes p_x^T$ that maintains the marginal relation between $p_z$ and $p_{z|x}$.
 Moreover, we can further treat the Markov relation $p_{z|y}=Q_{x|y}p_{z|x}$ as an additional penalty which gives an alternative form to \eqref{eq:IB_solver_type1}.
 This corresponds to the general Lagrangian \eqref{eq:prob_form_gg_lag} with the following settings: